Andrew Jaspan: 360info

 Jaspan left The Conversation in April 2018, with professional friction cited as a contributing factor, to work on establishing a new media platform called 360info.
 The project was initially a partnership between universities of Deakin, Melbourne, RMIT and Western Sydney.
 From 2017-2020 he was based in RMIT's School of Media and Communication, then moved to Monash University, which became the host university for the project.
 In November 2021 it launched as 360info.
 Instead of a focus on breaking news, 360info reports on the worlds' most pressing challenges and offers research-driven solutions.
-Six months from launch it has published over 300 articles from 190 universities worldwide and is distributed by over 1,200 publishers.
-It has editors working in Delhi, Jakarta, Kuala Lumpur, Osaka, and Melbourne.
+360info provides newsrooms with free access to all its content under Creative Commons.
+In that way replenishing the content ecosystem with high-grade specialist content - and to help displace a reliance on the increasingly poor and shallow that is widely available.
+By the end of 2025 it has published over 3000 articles from 190 universities worldwide and is distributed by over 1,800 newsrooms and publishers.
+It has editors working in Delhi, Jakarta, Milan, Athens and Melbourne.

+Publication

+The British Journalism Review published in December 2025 an article by Jaspan on the thinking behind the launch of The Conversation and 360info.

 Awards and recognition

 In the 2020 Queen's Birthday Honours, Jaspan was made a Member in the General Division of the Order of Australia for "significant service to the print and digital media, and to tertiary education".